vishwajeeta/blockchain_testing/Huff, Yul,contract Oppcode disassembly/notes.md

 - Metadata ,constructor,,etc
 solidity adds `INVALID` opCode between different sections,so its earier to tell difference in section. contract creation bytecode is responsible for taking our smart contract and `saving` it on-chain.

+# Types of storage
+1. Stack
+2. Memory
+3. Storage

+- Evm-code
+- program-counter
+- available gas

+EVM is known as stack matchine,chepest place to things is on stack